xaviweise/aaat/_sources/markdown/market_microstructure.md

 ```

 2. **Limit Orders**: These specify a price at which the trader is willing to buy or sell.
-If the limit price is not immediately available to trade, the order remains in the order book until a matching counterparty arrives or the order is canceled.
+If the limit price is not immediately available to trade, the order remains in the order book until a matching counter-party arrives or the order is canceled.
 Limit orders allow traders to control the price at which they execute but come with the risk that the order may not be executed if the market price moves away from the limit.

 When an order is added to a level with existing liquidity, there is the question of which order has the priority when a matching order arrives at the CLOB.
-Most markets use a time priority or first in first out (FIFO) rule, in which orders that arrived earlier are consumed first.
+Most markets use a **time priority** or first in first out (FIFO) rule, in which orders that arrived earlier are consumed first.
 It is not the only rule, though.
-For instance some markets use a pro-rata rule, in which all existing orders are consumed proportionally to their size.
+For instance some markets use a **pro-rata rule**, in which all existing orders are consumed proportionally to their size.

    **Example 1**: Using again the previous order book, suppose and investor wants to buy the 500 shares but instead of sending a market order, it uses a limit order at price 98.
 Since there are order existing at that price level, the order sits at the bottom of the level.
 If this is a market with a time priority rule, this means this order will be the last to be consumed at the level.
 After placing the order, the mid-price and the spread does not change, but the imbalance is affected, see figure below.